Nikon Z8 vs Nikon Z7ii : Which one is right for you?

 So, if that’s you, then maybe you should save your money and invest in the Z7ii.
 If you plan to go into any of the genres that would benefit from the Z8 then maybe consider how much benefit you would get from it and if you have the budget for it.

-Again please note I worded this very carefully and of course the Z7ii can do do event, sports and wildlife photography, heck I have personally used it for most of them but the Z8 will just make life easier in those genres.
+I worded this review very carefully and of course the Nikon Z7ii can do do events, sports and wildlife photography, heck I have personally used it for most of them but the Z8 will just make life easier in those genres.

-Again please do check out the full spec sheet on both these cameras as there are a lot of technical differences between them and this is just my own thoughts on it and what might be right for me could be wrong for you.
+Before you make your mind up make sure to check the specs again on both these cameras as there are a lot of technical differences between them and this is just my own thoughts on it and what might be right for me could be wrong for you.

 See you out there,